danyahscript/Banking-Management-System/README.md

 ## Main Services

+This programs cover all aspects of banking operations including

 ```
-1. Adding new item.
+1. Depositing.
-2. Search for specific item.
+2. Withdrawing.
-3. Update existing record.
+3. Searching.
-4. Delete.
+4. Displaying.
-5. Sort.
+5. Adding.
-6. Display.
+6. Deleting.
+7. Sorting in Accounts Descending order.
+8. Sorting in Accounts Ascending order.
-7. At the start, the program should populate the array(s) from a file and allow the user to edit it.
+9. At the start, the program should populate the array(s) from a file and allow the user to edit it.
 And at the end overwrite the same file with the latest contents of the array(s).
-8. Provide another statistical report as separate text file e.g. the number of records, with date, time of last update.
+10. Provide another statistical report as separate text file e.g. the number of records, with date, time of last update.
-9. The program continue running until the user chooses to exit it.
+11. The program continue running until the user chooses to exit it.
-10. Run-time, logical, and syntax errors are avioded.
+12. Run-time, logical, and syntax errors are avioded.
 ```